michelleek/portofolio/README.md

+Hello 🙋🏻‍♀️👋🏻

-# This is made as a portofolio of Michelle Kurniawan
+This is made as a portofolio of Michelle Kurniawan ✨

-# I would appreciate if you read this😄
+You could get a new insight and I would very appreciate it if you read this😄